rajeshvr79/UCB-MLAI/credit_scoring_system/README.md

 Imbalanced Data handling techniques like SMOTE were crucial to improving model performance for minority classes.
 Feature Importance insights can help inform lending decisions based on objective, data-driven criteria.
 This analysis demonstrates the power of machine learning in real-world applications like credit scoring, providing a scalable and accurate approach to risk assessment.

+## Summary of Deployment Process:
+Model Serialization: The trained Random Forest model was saved using joblib to make it accessible without retraining.
+Monitoring and Maintenance: Set up monitoring to track model performance and retrain the model when necessary.